Netcracker/KubeMarine/documentation/Installation.md

 #### One Control Plane and Many Workers Schema

 This schema might be useful if:
-* You want a development environment where you do not care about HA
+* You want a development environment where you do not care about HA;
-* AND you want to use multiple workers (otherwise All-in-one schema could be used)
+* AND you want to use multiple workers (otherwise All-in-one schema could be used);
-* AND you have slow disks, so you want to avoid etcd replication overhead (otherwise Mini-HA schema could be used)
+* AND you have slow disks, so you want to avoid etcd replication overhead (otherwise Mini-HA schema could be used);
 * AND you do not want to bother with vIP configuration (otherwise you could combine control-plane and balancer role on one node, without explicit ingress-nginx placement).

 In this case you could use schema with single control plane node (which runs ingress-nginx) and many (1 or more) workers.